tocco934/aws-foundry-ssl/README.md

 - Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
 - Better ownership/permissions defaults?
 - Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)
-- Consider using SSH forwarding via SSM instead of key pair stuff, would need to look into this
+- Consider using SSH forwarding via SSM or EC2 Instance Connect instead of key pair stuff, would need to look into this
+- IPv6 support (AWS will soon start charging for IPv4 address assignments)